Low-Carb Muffins and Breakfast Muffins

 These Chambers Bay Baking Company Baker’s Dozen Silicone Baking Cups (shown above) are my current favorite!
 I love the lighter colors and the fact that they give you 13 muffin cups instead of 12.
 They don’t get discolored, and when sprayed with non-stick spray they release things perfectly.

 The Chambers Bay Silicone Baking Cups come in two sizes.
 STANDARD SIZE are the smaller size I described above, and I don’t use that small size too often.
 JUMBO SIZE are the middle size I described above, and this is the muffin cup size I like best.
 (Just in case anyone is wondering, Chamber’s Bay has no idea I’m writing about their muffin cups and haven’t compensated me to feature them here!)

 There’s no need to stress over having a certain size of baking cups though, it’s really a personal preference.
 Just realize that when you’re using a smaller size the baking time might be a bit shorter and when you’re using a larger size the baking time might be a bit longer.
 Now, let’s make some low-carb muffins!

 Low-Carb Egg Muffins (also gluten-free)

 Low-Carb and Keto Egg Muffins (Master Recipe)

-(This is my original egg muffins post with suggestions for ingredient variations and lots of tips for making Egg Muffins from what you have in the fridge.)
+(This is my original egg muffins post with tips for making Egg Muffins from what you have in the fridge.)

-Low-Carb Cottage Cheese and Egg Breakfast Muffins (not gluten-free)
+Low-Carb Cottage Cheese Breakfast Muffins (not gluten-free, but can be adapted)